Choose your country to see the products for your location

 Tissue: genomic DNA isolated from human peripheral whole blood.

-Application: hereditary hemorrhagic telangiectasia (HHT) or heritable pulmonary arterial hypertension (HPAH).
+Application: hereditary hemorrhagic telangiectasia (HHT), and heritable pulmonary arterial hypertension (HPAH).

 Intended purpose